 - Don’t underestimate the importance of a good cutting board.
 If you are not used to using one, get in the habit of it – it will help keep your knives sharp!

 Please keep in mind that I may receive a commission when you purchase these products through one of my links.
-This is one of many ways that I help support this blog.
-I don’t accept affiliate relationships with anyone I wouldn’t use myself.
-Rest assured!
+Rest assured, I only link to products that I personally use and like!

 Organic Vanilla Beans or Not?

 As I said in the video, there is really no need to buy organic vanilla beans because most are grown without pesticides and chemical fertilizers.
 The vanilla plant has very few predators and they are grown in areas where there may not be resources to spray harmful pesticides.